CDLUC3/uc3-present/monthly_ops/demo.md

 ## Query Performance

-- Our system administrators have enabled RDS Performance Insights for the most recent 7 days
+- Our system administrators have enabled Query Performance Insights for the most recent 7 days
 - Our query performance is quite stable at this time

 ----